scramjetorg/framework-js/spec/reduce.md

   - `accumulator` of type `U`
   - `current` of type `T` (`T` must match DataStream type).
 Returns value of type `U`.
+  - `args` additional arguments which were passed to initial `reduce()` call.
 - (optional) initial: value of type `U` used as the first argument of first `func` call.
 If omitted, first `func` call will use first two chunks as arguments.
+- args: additional optional arguments of type `W` which will be passed to each `func` call.

 Note that `func` will be called sequentially on stream chunks - processing next chunk will start only after the result of processing the previous one will be available.